mongodb/atlas-app-services-examples/README.md

 Currently the Atlas App Services examples just contains examples of [Atlas Triggers](https://www.mongodb.com/docs/atlas/app-services/triggers/), which you can find in the [triggers-examples folder](./triggers-examples).

+For a wide range of example projects showing common development patterns and use cases, see the `Atlas Device SDK Example Projects page <https://www.mongodb.com/docs/realm/example-projects/>`.